 Beer Cheese Soup has many variations, but traditionally, the soup starts with a roux base of butter and flour (to thicken it up), sharp cheddar cheese, beer, and chicken stock.
 In addition, popcorn or croutons are added to the soup for some added texture and salt.
 I like to add some crumbled bacon to my soup as well.

-- Chicken stock–Make your own homemade chicken stock for this recipe.
+Chicken stock: Use storebought, or make your own homemade chicken stock for this recipe.

 How to Make Beer Cheese Soup